drandreaskrueger/chainhammer/parity.md

 and [my code is using](https://gitlab.com/electronDLT/chainhammer/blob/b6fbbddf859009e68fbe2a620c3f1558988572df/clienttools.py#L67-94)

 ```
-w3.personal.unlockAccount(account=account,
-                          passphrase=passphrase,
+w3.personal.unlockAccount(account=account, passphrase=passphrase,
                           duration=duration)
 ```
 with a long enough `duration` to keep the account open for the whole experiment.
 To save calls.

-The alternative: Unlock for each of the 20,000 transactions - which obviously looses a lot of time, because then there need to be 2 RPC calls for each smart contract call transaction.
+The alternative would be to *unlock for each of the 20,000 transactions* - which obviously looses a lot of time, because then there need to be 2 RPC calls for each smart contract call transaction.

 As we want fast not slow, I opted instead for always using the compatibility mode, i.e. always calling `parity --geth ...`.

 BUT:

-To now be absolutely sure, that the parity people have not (inadvertently?) created an artificially slow parity-client when using that `--geth` switch, I tested parity **without that `--geth` switch**.
+To now be absolutely sure, that the parity coders have not (inadvertently) created an artificially slow parity-client when using that `--geth` switch, I tested parity **without that `--geth` switch**.

-It needed [a few changes](https://gitlab.com/electronDLT/chainhammer/commit/47711cbce9def97d3b61ee8edd00107245de42fa) to my code, but now there is a new switch `PARITY_UNLOCK_EACH_TRANSACTION` in [config.py](https://gitlab.com/electronDLT/chainhammer/blob/47711cbce9def97d3b61ee8edd00107245de42fa/config.py#L40-42) which allows to start parity without that `--geth`.
+It needed [a changes to my code in several places](https://gitlab.com/electronDLT/chainhammer/commit/47711cbce9def97d3b61ee8edd00107245de42fa), but now I provide a new switch `PARITY_UNLOCK_EACH_TRANSACTION` in [config.py](https://gitlab.com/electronDLT/chainhammer/blob/47711cbce9def97d3b61ee8edd00107245de42fa/config.py#L40-42) which allows to start parity without that `--geth` CLI argument.

 Full log, new start:
 ```